pure-data/deken/README.md

 	I'm going to install myself and my dependencies into ~/.deken now.
 	Feel free to ctrl-C now if you don't want to do this.
 	...

+## Create and Upload a package ##

+You have a directory containing your compiled externals object files called `my-external`.

+This command will create a file like `my-external-v0.1-(Linux-amd64-64)-externals.zip` and upload it to your account on <http://puredata.info/> where the search plugin can find it:

+	$ deken package -v 0.1 my-external
+	$ deken upload my-external

+You can also just call the 'upload' directly and it will call the package command for you in one step:

+	$ deken upload -v 0.1 my-external

+## Upgrade ##

+	$ deken upgrade
+	... self upgrades the scripts ...

 ## Show help ##